 The use of snowmobiles is currently allowed within the park, but is subject to various rules and regulations.
-See Title 36 of the Code of Federal Regulations (CFR)
+See the Code of Federal Regulations (CFR)

 Snowmobile use is only permitted once there is adequate snow with sufficient depth and density to protect underlying vegetation, soils, and wildlife habitat.
 In this park, adequate snow cover is generally defined as at least 18 inches of snow with a solid base.
 Check current conditions